AlGepe/OmniSnippets_JS/docs/generalTips/uxGuidelines/variableBlock/helpText.rst

 How to use it well
 ^^^^^^^^^^^^^^^^^^

+* Help texts are sentences, and so they follow rules of grammar and punctuation.
+Begin the help text with a capital letter, and close it with a period, exclamation point, or other sentence-terminating punctuation.

 * Use help text to explain the field itself.

 * Use help text to expand upon the :ref:`label <uxVariableBlockLabel>` (which you should keep as short as possible).
 Add information you couldn't fit in the label.
 Don't merely repeat the label.